Not a Member?

 A rise in white blood cell count can be considered indicative of a positive effect of the nutritional supplements.
 Overall, white blood cell count down-regulated in the placebo group but marked notable increases in Group B and Group C.

 White blood cell count vacillates daily, even hourly, and can be affected by a number of factors, notably illness caused by bacterial and viral infections.
-Therefore, all participants in this sample were evaluated during the initial blood draw at week zero and at the conclusion of week 12 and deemed to be healthy and not
+Therefore, all participants in this sample were evaluated during the initial blood draw at week zero and at the conclusion of week 12 and deemed to be healthy and not immune compromised.

 IMMUNE+++ is a proprietary combination of: